2018-2019 Undergraduate & Graduate Catalog

 Courses will engage students using multiple teaching strategies, including discussion and debate, case studies, and simulation to expose learners to common challenges surrounding death, dying, and loss in America and other societies.
 Philosophies of palliative/hospice care and common dilemmas in terminal illness will serve as focal points for discussion.
-Coursework will consist of in-depth discussions in end-of-life care as well as factors that serve as facilitators or barriers to palliative and/or hospice care utilization.
+Coursework will consist of in-depth discussions of contrasts and commonalities in end of life care as well as factors that serve as facilitators or barriers to palliative and/or hospice care utilization.

 At the completion of the certificate, learners will be able to do the following:

 - Contrast the interdisciplinary philosophy and delivery of palliative and hospice care with existing traditional medical models.

 - Delineate common types of pain and pain syndromes that contribute to symptom burden in individuals with life-limiting illness.